microsoft/IoT-For-Beginners/1-getting-started/lessons/3-sensors-and-actuators/pi-actuator.md

     The line `led = GroveLed(5)` creates an instance of the `GroveLed` class connecting to pin **D5** - the digital Grove pin that the LED is connected to.

+    > 💁 All the sockets have unique pin numbers.
+Pins 0, 2, 4, and 6 are analog pins, pins 5, 16, 18, 22, 24, and 26 are digital pins.

 1. Add a check inside the `while` loop, and before the `time.sleep` to check the light levels and turn the LED on or off:

     ```python
-    if light < 200:
+    if light < 300:
         led.on()
     else:
         led.off()
     ```

     This code checks the `light` value.
-If this is less than 200 it calls the `on` method of the `GroveLed` class which sends a digital value of 1 to the LED, turning it on.
-If the light value is greater than or equal to 200 it calls the `off` method, sending a digital value of 0 to the LED, turning it off.
+If this is less than 300 it calls the `on` method of the `GroveLed` class which sends a digital value of 1 to the LED, turning it on.
+If the light value is greater than or equal to 300 it calls the `off` method, sending a digital value of 0 to the LED, turning it off.

     > 💁 This code should be indented to the same level as the `print('Light level:', light)` line to be inside the while loop!